-Some programmes, such as Theology and Dental Medicine, have a structure composed of two integrated levels (1st cycle and 2nd cycle).
+Some programmes, such as Theology and Dental Medicine, have a structure composed of two integrated levels.
 The integrated cycle comprises a set of curricular units, the drafting and defense of a thesis or a project or a traineeship report at the end of the programme.
 After completing the integrated master's degree, with a normal duration of 10 semesters, conferring 300 ECTS credits, the students receive the master's degree and are considered professionally qualified for the exercise of the profession.

 The Faculty of Dental Medicine (FMD) of the Universidade Católica Portuguesa, created in 2019, develops activities around three pillars: Teaching, Scientific Research and Social Responsibility.